|

 Yes, you may create a valid will by preparing it completely in your own handwriting and signing at the bottom.
 Witnesses are not necessary.
 This is called a holograph will.
 However, if you are not familiar with the various other legal requirements you may create problems for your estate, family and heirs.
 Holograph wills should be avoided except in the case of an emergency.

-Yes, they are valid if properly filled in, signed and witnessed.
-However, you must be very careful because such forms may also create problems for your estate, family and heirs.
-For example, if the will is not properly signed and witnessed it will not be valid.
+Standard forms of wills or will kits may be available from book or stationery stores, websites, and other sources.
+If you decide to use one of these forms, you should be aware that they may not include provisions required by law in New Brunswick for a valid will.
+Each province and territory in Canada has its own laws regarding how property can be passed on after someone dies.
+For example, in New Brunswick, if a will is not properly signed and witnessed it will not be valid.
 By law, you must sign it at the bottom in the presence of two adult witnesses who sign after you.
 Everybody must see each signature being made.
 However, if a beneficiary under the will or the spouse of a beneficiary acts as a witness the gift to that beneficiary may not be valid.
-The witnesses must be mentally competent.
+If you are preparing your own will, consider having a lawyer review it to be sure that it meets all legal requirements.

 Where should I keep my will?

-Keep your will in a safe, fireproof place - there is only one original.
-You may want your lawyer to keep it in the firm's safe and give you photocopies.
+Keep your will in a safe, fireproof place - there is only one original and your executor will need the original, not a copy, to administer your estate.
 Some people put their important papers including the will in a safety deposit box.
 The bank will permit your executor to retrieve it and nothing more at your death.
 It is important that you tell your executor and family where they can find the will, as well as your funeral instructions and your safety deposit key.

 Revoking and Changing the Will

-Can a will be cancelled once it has been made?
+Can I cancel the will once it has been made?

-Can a part of the will be changed after it is made?
+Can I change a part of the will after it is made?

 Yes.
-A will can be changed at any time prior to your death.
+You can change your will at any time prior to your death.
 Again, you must be mentally competent to do so.
 You must also follow the provisions of the Wills Act.
 If you try to change your existing will by writing on it, the changes will likely not be effective.
 If you wish to change a part of your will you should contact a lawyer.

 When do I need to change my will?

-Whenever there is any change in your marital or family status, such as a divorce, separation, remarriage, or the birth of a child, you should have your will reviewed.
-You may want to change your will when a child who was a minor when the will was made reaches the age of majority.
-Some changes, such as marriage or remarriage, affect the operation of your will.
+This might include a divorce, separation, or remarriage.
+Some changes, such as marriage or remarriage, affect the validity of your will.
+For example, if you marry, your will is automatically revoked unless the will says that it was made in contemplation of your new marriage.
 Other changes do not affect a will even though your intentions may have changed.
-For example, a separated or former spouse who is named as a beneficiary in your will would still inherit no matter how long you had been apart.
-In this case, you must formally change the will if that is your intention.
+For example, if you have named a separated or former spouse as a beneficiary in your will, he or she would still inherit no matter how long you had been apart.
+However, if you divorce, the portions of your will that involve your ex-spouse may no longer be valid.
+You must formally change the will if you no longer wish to benefit that person.

 Tips